 - 13.1.3 Accessory dwellings.
 Accessory dwellings are permitted by right as follows: - 13.1.3.1 In Residential Zoning Designations.
-Unless prohibited or restricted by a local provision in Article 2,in all Planning Districts, provided they do not exceed 60% of the size in gross floor area of the principal residencedwelling; in Planning Districts 10 and 15 unless restricted by a property owners association provided they are contained entirely within the structure of a single family dwelling and provided they do not exceed 60% of the size, in gross floor area, of the principal residence; in Planning District 24 provided they are contained entirely within the structure of a single family dwelling and provided they do not exceed 60% of the size, in gross floor area, of the principal residence; and in Planning District 21 provided they do not exceed 60% of the size, in gross floor area, of the principal residence up to a maximum of 1200 square feet.
-In Planning District 25, accessory dwellings are prohibited.
-The applicant will be responsible for confirming that accessory dwellings are not disallowed by restrictive covenants on the parcel where the use is proposed. - 13.1.3.2 In Rural Zoning Designations.
-On Rural District (RR) parcels with areas greater or equal to three acres, Rural Agricultural (RA) parcels with areas greater or equal to three acres, or Conservation Resource (CR) parcels with areas greater or equal to five acres, a recreational vehicle may be permanently occupied as an accessory dwelling. - (a) Prior to the use of a recreational vehicle as living quarters, in order to ensure compliance with these ordinances, an approved site plan (see Section 18.2) shall be obtained from the Planning and Zoning Department. - (b) The applicant will be responsible for confirming that occupancy of a recreational vehicle on the proposed parcel is not disallowed by restrictive covenants. - (c) The recreational vehicle must meet the location and setback requirements specified for accessory dwellings in residential districts (See Section 13.1.2 (a)) and must be maintained in a road-ready condition with a current tag. - (d) The recreation vehicle must be connected to a proper and permitted sewage disposal system at the construction site. - (e) A recreational vehicle may not be parked within a front yard.
-When parked in a side or rear yard an occupied recreational vehicle must be parked perpendicular to the road unless otherwise completely shielded from view by an existing structure or landscape buffer.

-(f) A subsequent rezoning or subdivision approval automatically voids any site plan approvals granted under this subsection.
+Unless prohibited or restricted by a local provision in Article 2, in all Planning Districts, provided they do not exceed size in gross floor area of the principal dwelling; The applicant will be responsible for confirming that accessory dwellings are not disallowed by restrictive covenants on the parcel where the use is proposed. - 13.1.3.2 In Rural Zoning Designations.
+On Rural District (RR) parcels with areas greater or equal to three acres, Rural Agricultural (RA) parcels with areas greater or equal to three acres, or Conservation Resource (CR) parcels with areas greater or equal to five acres, a recreational vehicle may be permanently occupied as an accessory dwelling. - (a) Prior to the use of a recreational vehicle as living quarters, in order to ensure compliance with these ordinances, an approved site plan (see Section 18.3) shall be obtained from the Planning and Zoning Department. - (b) The applicant will be responsible for confirming that occupancy of a recreational vehicle on the proposed parcel is not disallowed by restrictive covenants. - (c) The recreational vehicle must meet the location and setback requirements specified for accessory dwellings in residential districts (See Section 13.1.2) and must be maintained in a road-ready condition with a current tag. - (d) The recreation vehicle must be connected to a proper and permitted sewage disposal system at the construction site. - (e) A recreational vehicle may not be parked within a front yard.
+When parked in a side or rear yard an occupied recreational vehicle must be parked perpendicular to the road unless otherwise completely shielded from view by an existing structure or landscape buffer. - (f) A subsequent rezoning or subdivision approval automatically voids any site plan approvals granted under this subsection.